BuoyantIO/service-mesh-academy/win-mesh-expansion/README.md

 (`kubectl get svc faces-gui -n faces`) now has no backing pod and goes dark.
 The live GUI is the one on **VM2**, served on VM2's own address - not the cluster LB.

-Reach it over VM2's public IP: open inbound TCP `:8083` and browse `http://<VM2_PUBLIC_IP>:8083`.
+Reach it over VM2's public IP: open inbound TCP `:8083` and browse `http://<VM2_PUBLIC_IP>:8083` (both the Windows Firewall rule and the NSG rule from Part 4).
 That's the GUI app port only - the mesh ports stay locked down as in Part 4.

+> **Close the old LB tab before you demo this.** "Goes dark" undersells what a stale tab does:
+> the page HTML is already loaded, so its JS keeps polling `/face/` through a LoadBalancer
+> that now has no endpoints, and every cell renders the **error face**.
+On a projector that
+> reads as "he broke it", not as "the front door moved to Windows".
+A hard refresh of that tab
+> just fails to connect, which is the honest picture - or close it and open VM2's URL fresh.

 VM2's GUI then renders the full grid - `face` (in-cluster) fanning out to `smiley` on VM1 and `color` on VM3, all over mTLS - the whole mesh spanning the cluster and three Windows VMs.